vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

 2. In the **Graph Space List** page, click **Create Space**, do these settings:

   - **Name**: Specify a name to the new graph space.
 In this example, `basketballplayer` is used.
-The name must be distinct in the database.
+The name must be unique in the database.

   - **Vid Type**: The data types of VIDs are restricted to `FIXED_STRING(<N>)` or `INT64`.
 A graph space can only select one VID type.
 In this example, `FIXED_STRING(32)` is used.
 For more information, see [VID](../../1.introduction/3.vid.md).